Thomas Holderness: Awards and honours

 Holderness was appointed Companion of the Order of the Star of India (CSI) in 1898, awarded the Kaisar-i-Hind Medal in Gold in 1901, and appointed Knight Commander of the Order of the Star of India (KCSI) in 1907.
 He was then appointed Knight Commander of the Order of the Bath (KCB) in the 1914 Birthday Honours and Knight Grand Cross of the Order of the Bath (GCB) in the 1917 Birthday Honours, and was created a baronet, of Tadworth, in the County of Surrey, in the 1920 New Year Honours.
-He was offered a peerage, but refused on financial grounds.
+He was offered a peerage, but refused it on financial grounds.

 Family and later life

 On 14 March 1885, Holderness married Lucy Shepherd Elsmie, daughter of George Robert Elsmie, a fellow member of the ICS.
 They had a daughter and a son.
 He died suddenly while walking on the golf links at Walton-on-the-Hill near his home in Tadworth, Surrey.
 He was succeeded in the baronetcy by his son, Ernest, a British international golfer.